-14. If the actual cost to the Commonwealth of providing continuity of support for eligible clients exceeds the estimates at Table 1 above, the Commonwealth may provide access to existing programmes on the same basis as other people with a need for support who are aged 65 and over (Indigenous people aged 50-64).
+14. If the actual cost to the Commonwealth of providing continuity of support for eligible clients exceeds the estimates at Table 1 above, the Commonwealth will provide access to programs on the same basis as other people with a need for support who are aged 65 and over (Indigenous people aged 50-64).